bcgov/orgbook-bc-api-docs/docs/api.md

 Make a `GET` request to the `/v4/topic/{id}/credential-set` endpoint, substituting the `{id}` URL parameter with the topic `id` from the previous topic search.

+:::tip EXAMPLE

->!
-EXAMPLE: If you wanted to query for all of the credentials of `'U3 POWER CORP.'` you would format the request like:
+If you wanted to query for all of the credentials of **'U3 POWER CORP.'** you would format the request like:
 ```
 /v4/topic/785314/credential-set
 ```